nkinder/rdo-vm-factory/README.md

 scenario directory to clean everything up.

 ## Setups
+### rdo-ad-setup

+This scenario sets up Active Directory on one VM and RDO on a second.
+Deployment details include:

+  - Keystone depolyed in eventlet (keystone-all)
+  - Active Directory set up as LDAP identity backend
+  - Service users created in Active Directory (no Keystone domains)

+The Windows 2008 Server evaluation image will be automatically downloaded from Microsoft the first time that this scenario is set up, which will take some time to complete.
+On subsequent runs, a converted qcow2 image will be reused without requiring another download process.

+A v3 keystonerc file is created in addition to the standard keystonerc files that are created by packstack.

 ### rdo-kerberos-setup

 This scenario sets up FreeIPA on one VM and RDO on a second.
 Deployment